Logging Food

 Open the search

-From the Home tab, tap Log Food and Beverage on the Nutrition card.
+From the Nutrition card on your Home screen, tap the meal-log pill (it shows Log Breakfast, Lunch, or Dinner depending on the time of day).
 Tap into the search bar to begin typing.

 Type your search

 Enter the food name.
 AI helps find the best matches.
-You can search for generic foods ("grilled chicken breast"), brands ("Chobani Greek yogurt"), or restaurants ("Chipotle chicken bowl").
+You can search for plain foods ("grilled chicken breast"), brands ("Chobani Greek yogurt"), or restaurants ("Chipotle chicken bowl").

 Select and log